icerpc/icerpc-docs/pages/docs/slice/basics/contract-first.md

 In C#, you would typically use the [IceRpc Builder for MSBuild](https://github.com/zeroc-ice/icerpc-builder-msbuild);
 this builder calls the Slice for C# compiler, `slicec-cs`, to compile the .slice files of your project into .cs files.

 The Slice compiler for C# generates a .cs file for each .slice file.
-Here, we get a single file, `Hello.cs`.
+Since we have single Slice file, we get a single C# file, `Hello.cs`.

 ## Step 3: Implement server application

 The Slice to C# compiler generates a C# interface named `I{Name}Service` for each Slice interface.
 This C# interface includes a method per Slice operation.
-For example, the generated service interface for `Hello` is:
+The generated service interface for the `Hello` interface presented earlier is:
 ```csharp
 // generated code
 namespace HelloExample;